Nanaimo Ladysmith school board gives final approval to pay raise - BC Local News

 RELATED: Nanaimo school trustees debate pay raise

-In November, the Canada Revenue Agency told the News Bulletin that the exemption for non-accountable allowances paid to officials, such as school trustees, affords an advantage that other Canadians don’t enjoy.
+In November, the Canada Revenue Agency told Black Press that the exemption for non-accountable allowances paid to officials, such as school trustees, affords an advantage that other Canadians don’t enjoy.